francofabio/jbeanstalkc/README.md

 mvn clean install
 ```

-By default jbenastalkc connect to beanstalkd service on port 11300.
+By default, jbenastalkc connect to beanstalkd service on port 11300.
 If your beanstalkd service is running over other port, use the variable jbeanstalkc.beanstalkd.url to specify the host and port where server is running:
 ```
 mvn clean install -Djbeanstalkc.beanstalkd.url=beanstalkd://beanstalk-server:15000
 ```